BaconZhou/MrSGUIDE/cran-comments.md

 ## Test environments

-* local OS X install, R 3.6.1
+* local OS X install, R 3.6.1 and 4.0.0
 * win-builder (devel and release)

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:

-* checking for GNU extensions in Makefiles ...
-NOTE GNU make is a SystemRequirements.
+## devtools check results

+This warning only shown in R 4.0.0

+checking top-level files ...
+WARNING
+  A complete check needs the 'checkbashisms' script.
+  See section ‘Configure and cleanup’ in the ‘Writing R Extensions’ manual.

 ## rhub check results

-There were no ERRORs

-There were 1 WARNINGs:

-We rhub excute my vignettes 'UsageOfMrSGUIDE.Rmd'.
-Inside the vignettes, I used one function `plotTree()` which has `Suggests` packages.

-It gives:

-Error: processing vignette 'UsageOfMrSGUIDE.Rmd' failed with diagnostics:
-Package "ggpubr" needed for this function to work.
-Please install it.

-I do not know why it is the case.
+- Debian Linux, R-devel, GCC ASAN/UBSAN OK

+- Ubuntu Linux 16.04 LTS, R-release, GCC 1 NOTE
+GNU make is a SystemRequirements.

+- Fedora Linux, R-devel, clang, gfortran
+* checking top-level files ...
+WARNING
+A complete check needs the 'checkbashisms' script.
+See section ‘Configure and cleanup’ in the ‘Writing R Extensions’ manual.

+- Windows Server 2008 R2 SP1, R-devel, 32/64 bit

+I think it says ok...